 - a.
 Activate the State EOC as necessary. - b.
 Coordinate all communications with contiguous states, the federal government, and local government. - c.
-Establish and maintain liaisons with federal, state and local officials in the affected area. - d.
+Establish and maintain liaisons with federal, state and local officials in the affected area.

+- d.
 Facilitate damage assessment and assist in the coordination of response, if required. - e.
 Contact Tier II facilities 72 hours prior to expected impacts if information is available. - f.
 Provide Tier II chemical facility information to NCDEQ for post storm assessments. - g.
 Contact via email and phone with the assistance of US EPA and local emergency mangers all facilities affected post disaster that will not be contacted by NCDEQ. - h.
 Maintain a data management system compatible with the DAQ and DWR for the documentation of oil and hazardous materials spills. - i.
 Direct the activities of the seven State Hazardous Materials Regional Response Teams (NCRRT). - j.
+Support NCDHHS with additional personnel for the mobile laboratory and field teams upon request. - k.
 Appoint a state On-Scene Coordinator.
-Activate NCRRT when appropriate.

-a.
-Provide technical assistance related to environmental concerns and enforcement authority to the state on-scene coordinator for spill containment and clean-up of oil and other hazardous substances.
+- a.
+Provide technical assistance related to environmental concerns and enforcement authority to the state on-scene coordinator for spill containment and clean-up of oil and other hazardous substances. - b.

-- b.
 Activate coastal or inland Federal Regional Response Teams (RRTs) or request federal assistance for spill containment and clean-up. - c.
 Provide communication with contiguous states and the federal government through the coastal and inland response agencies (U.S. Environmental Protection Agency or U.S. Coast Guard). - d.
-Provide laboratory analyses in instances of suspected oil or hazardous substance spills for samples collected and sent by the Division of Air Quality (DAQ) or Division of Water Resources (DWR) representative in the field. - e.
-Maintain a data management system compatible with Emergency Management for the documentation of any hazardous materials spills and releases. - f.
+Provide laboratory analyses in instances of suspected oil or hazardous substance spills for samples collected and sent by the Division of Air Quality (DAQ) or Division of Water Resources (DWR) field representatives.

+- e.
+Maintain a data management system compatible with Emergency Management for the documentation of any hazardous materials spills and releases - f.
 Take appropriate enforcement actions for unlawful hazardous materials releases where such action is legally enforceable, coordinating with the State Bureau of Investigation (SBI) when appropriate. - g.
 Sample potentially contaminated bodies of water for analysis. - h.
 Provide technical assistance in the decision to prohibit use of water sources. - i.
 Advise as to restrictions on the use of non-drinking water or seafood as deemed necessary. - j.
 Consult the Public Water Supply (PWS) Section on drinking water restrictions. - k.
-De-conflict facility contact with NCEM hazardous materials so that Tier II chemical facilities are contacted post storm during damage assessments. - Conduct post disaster damage assessment for all facilities as required by NCDEQ response policy.
+Coordinate facility contact with NCEM hazardous materials so that Tier II chemical facilities are contacted post storm during damage assessments. - I. Conduct post disaster damage assessment for all facilities as required by NCDEQ response policy.

-C. SUPPORTING AGENCIES
+SUPPORTING AGENCIES C.